Introduction to distributions

-- Learning Drupal: In the administration section of a distribution, you can study the inner workings of a real example of Drupal site, learn all the details about how it is built and configured to obtain specific functionality, experiment with any changes and additional modules and themes, etc.
+- Learning Drupal: In the administration section of a distribution, you can study the inner workings of a real example Drupal site, learn all the details about how it is built and configured to obtain specific functionality, and experiment with any changes and additional modules and themes.

 How to install Drupal using a distribution